gurka/pmp/README.md

 2. Build using make or CMake:

-  make:
+  With make:

   $ make

-  CMake:
+  With CMake:

   $ mkdir build
   $ cd build
   $ cmake ../src
   $ make

   This will build the default target (asio backend).
+For CMake only the asio target is available.

 3. Enter build output directory and run the programs: